freeCodeCamp/guide/src/pages/ssh/managing-multiple-ssh-keys/index.md

 ## Enter, SSH `config`

-As it turns out, <a href='https://linux.die.net/man/5/ssh_config' target='_blank' rel='nofollow'>SSH configuration file</a> is a thing, thing which can help us out.
+As it turns out, <a href='https://linux.die.net/man/5/ssh_config' target='_blank' rel='nofollow'>SSH configuration file</a> is a thing, a thing which can help us out.
 It is a per-user configuration file for SSH communication.
 Create a new file: `~/.ssh/config` and open it for editing.

 ### Managing custom-named SSH keys